-There’s no way to treat HPV at the moment, however you can do a lot to prevent it.
+There’s no way to treat HPV at the moment, however, you can do a lot to prevent it.
 There are vaccines available that will make you immune to HPV, apart from that you can:

 Vaginal yeast infections are caused by Candida yeast cells which naturally occur in the vagina.
 Sometimes, when the vaginal bacterial balance is disturbed, these cells start proliferating out of control causing unpleasant symptoms.

 The most common signs of a vaginal yeast infection include:

 The best way to test for a vaginal yeast infection is to go to see a gynecologist.
 He or she will take your vaginal swabs and send them to the laboratory or check them under a microscope.

-If you decide to self-treat a vaginal yeast infection, there are plenty OTC vaginal yeast infection treatments to choose from.
+If you decide to self-treat a vaginal yeast infection, there are plenty of OTC vaginal yeast infection treatments to choose from.
 The two most popular are:

-Monistat 7 contains Miconazole, a very effective compound against Candida cells that cause yeast infection.
-You insert one aplicator with cream into your vagina every night before going to bed for seven consecutive nights.
+Monistat 7 contains Miconazole, a very effective compound against Candida cells that cause a yeast infection.
+You insert one applicator with cream into your vagina every night before going to bed for seven consecutive nights.

 The treatment takes one week and you should use one suppository in the morning and one in the evening.
-Your symptoms will ease after the first night, but don’t interrupt your treatment, carry on for 7 days for the best, long lasting effect.
+Your symptoms will ease after the first night, but don’t interrupt your treatment, carry on for 7 days for the best, long-lasting effect.

-Although it’s difficult to confuse HPV with vaginal yeast infection, it’s always best to get tested to know exactly what’s causing your vaginal symptoms.
+Although it’s difficult to confuse HPV with a vaginal yeast infection, it’s always best to get tested to know exactly what’s causing your vaginal symptoms.
 Even if you’re not experiencing any symptoms, it’s always a good idea to get tested for HPV if you’re sexually active.